 Our unique backgrounds and viewpoints mean we naturally have differing opinions.
 We see this as a good thing and have created programs to provoke substantive conversations.
-Our Courage at Our Core and Dare to Disagree workshops demonstrate our commitment to an open environment where we not only encourage, but we expect our people to share their opinions and perspectives.
-Our Employee Resource Groups also host Courageous Conversations, tackling topics related to bias and micro-inequities in the workplace.
+Our Courage at Our Core and Dare to Disagree workshops, as well as our internal Diversity and Inclusion Speakers Bureau, demonstrate our commitment to an open environment where we not only encourage, but we expect our people to share their opinions and perspectives.
+Our Employee Resource Groups also host Courageous Conversations allowing us to tackle conversations related to bias, social injustice and microinequities.

 We deepen the conversation

 We go beyond simply providing unconscious bias training.
-We’re focused on intercultural competence and developing the skills to create an environment where employees and customers feel welcomed, valued and respected.
+We’re focused on intercultural competence, meaningful discussions around bias, developing our skills as allies, and creating a community where employees and customers feel welcomed, valued and respected.

 We're recognized for our efforts

 Over the last few years, we were honored to receive many awards for being a company that values diversity and inclusion:

 Best Workplaces for Diversity – Great Place to Work (2018)

 Best Workplaces for Women – Great Place to Work (2019 & 2018)

 50 Out Front: Best Places to Work (Diversity MBA Magazine) (2019)

 FORTUNE Best Workplace for Diversity - Ranked 3rd (2019)